cristinagf/ai_ml_study_resources/dnn_pytorch/README.md

 3. Shallow Neural Networks
 4. Deep Neural Networks
 5. Convolutional Neural Networks
-*.
-Feature selection
+- Application: Anomaly detection
-*.
-Application: Anomaly detection
+- Application: Recommendation
-*.
-Application: Recommendation
+- Feature selection

 ### Note
 The organization of this repo and the exercises included in the modules are based on Coursera programs.